chef/chef-web-docs/themes/docs-new/layouts/shortcodes/ctl_chef_server_restore.md

 - Should not be run in a Chef Infra Server configuration with an external PostgreSQL database; [use knife ec backup](https://github.com/chef/knife-ec-backup) instead

+Ideally, the server you restore to will have the same FQDN as the one you backed up.
+If this is not possible, perform the following additional steps before running `chef-server-ctl reconfigure` and `chef-server-ctl restore`:

+- Edit /etc/opscode/chef-server.rb and /etc/opscode/chef-server-running.json
+    to replace the old FQDN with the new one
+- Delete the old SSL certificate, key and -ssl.conf file from /var/opt/opscode/nginx/ca .
+If you use a CA-issued certificate instead of a self-signed certificate, copy that certificate and key into the same directory.
+- On each client, update the /etc/chef/client.rb file to point to the new server.